All Episodes

 The translation does not occur in the phone.

-What you say is transmitted at our whatever connection speed you're using, 3G, 4G, or Wi-Fi, to Apple servers, wherever they are.
+What you say is transmitted at whatever connection speed you're using, 3G, 4G, or Wi-Fi, to Apple servers, wherever they are.

 The speech is then transcribed to text by a company called Nuance, which makes dragon dictation.

-And that's the voice to text aspect of Siri in the iPhone.
+And that's the voice-to-text aspect of Siri in the iPhone.

 Apple's server, no, it doesn't end the connection.

-Apple servers then transcribe it and send it back to you.
+Apple servers then transcribe it and send it back to you and it displays on your screen.

 This happens if you have a fast connection.